unfoldingWord/gitea-react-toolkit/src/components/repository/crud/_update.md

-In order to update a repository you must pass authentication and repository or wrap with `withAuthentication` and `withRepository`.
+In order to update a repository you must pass authentication and repository or wrap with `AuthenticationContextProvider` and `RepositoryContextProvider`.
 Once a repository is created and propogated, the Create form changes to an Edit form.

 ```js